geometrian/summer-renderer-old/README.md

 - **[OptiX 7](https://developer.nvidia.com/optix)**: Download from the NVIDIA developer website.
 You will need to be a registered developer with NVIDIA (for some reason).
 - **[CUDA 10+](https://developer.nvidia.com/cuda-zone)**: Download from the NVIDIA developer website.
 - **[GLM](https://glm.g-truc.net/)**: Download the headers.
-You can use the "FindGLM.cmake" file produced by building it, but one is also included, which looks in reasonable places.
+You can use the "FindGLM.cmake" file produced by building it, but [one is also included](cmake/FindGLM.cmake), which looks in reasonable places.

 The standalone renderer visualizes the result in OpenGL.
 Models are loaded from GLTF files.

 - **[GLFW 3+](https://www.glfw.org/)**: GLFW is used to make a window and OpenGL context.
 Download it from the GLFW site.
 Building from source would be preferable, since some additional features newer than the latest release can be used.
 - **[GLAD](https://github.com/Dav1dde/glad)**: GLAD is used to make the OpenGL context have reasonable features in it.
-The easiest way may be to use [the webservice](https://glad.dav1d.de/) to generate the required header/source file.
+The easiest way may be to use [their webservice](https://glad.dav1d.de/) to generate the required header/source file.
-- **[TinyGLTF](https://github.com/syoyo/tinygltf)**: Download from the Github.
+- **[TinyGLTF](https://github.com/syoyo/tinygltf)**: Download from the GitHub.
 It is header-only, but still needs to be someplace where it can be found.
 See also the [FindTinyGLTF.cmake](cmake/FindTinyGLTF.cmake) file I wrote for it.

 There are some additional dependencies which should be bundled and found with your CMake assuming you have a sane development environment.